iann838/lol-playtime-control/README.md

 ## Trust

 It is understandable that using a third-party application the ability to close your game can be a concern.
-This is why the code is open-source and available for review, the installation process is also performed locally on your machine using the direct source code from this repository.
+This is why the code is open-source and available for review, the installation and build process is also performed locally on your machine using the source code from this repository.
 You can prompt this repository https://github.com/iann838/lol-playtime-control to an AI model with reasoning capabilities (ChatGPT, Grok, etc.) for further insights and review.

 This tool:
 - Does not collect any personal data or usage statistics.